|Can You Retire Early on Book Sales Alone?

 whether the book itself is what’s allowing the author to escape the nine to five

-So in the 1½ years since the book was published, we've earned a total of just
+So in the 6 years since the book was published we've earned an average of

 Clearly this is nowhere near enough to retire on, despite the fact that the book

-For us, the royalties represent a small but appreciated supplement to our
+For us the royalties represent a small supplement to our annual income.
+Our

 We think the numbers make it clear that book royalties don’t replace the need

-for a sizable nest egg saved up over the course of years.
-A 2011 survey by
+for a sizable nest egg saved up over the course of many years.
+No doubt an

-sales.
-But for the vast majority of authors, a book is a labor of love
+followings and sales, but for the majority of authors a book is a labor of love

-Based on our own experience, the process of writing a book is highly labor-intensive.
+Based on our own experience, the process of writing and revising a book is

+labor-intensive.
 The wages earned, if divided up on an hourly basis, would be